Don't Laugh at Me

 "Don't Laugh at Me" is a song written by Allen Shamblin and Steve Seskin, and recorded by American country music artist Mark Wills.
 It was released in July 1998 as the second single from album Wish You Were Here.
 Like "I Do (Cherish You)" before it, "Don't Laugh at Me" was a number 2 hit on the Billboard country charts.
 The song received Country Music Association nominations for Country Music Association's Single, Song and Video of the Year in 1998.

 Background

 Allen Shamblin was inspired to write the song after his school-aged daughter came home and confided that she was being teased by her peers because of her freckles.

 Content

-The song is a ballad in which various characters, such as children who have been teased or a homeless man begging on a street corner, ask for acceptance from others.
+The song is a ballad in which various characters, from teased children to a homeless man on a street corner, seek acceptance from those around them.

 Wills has received letters from teachers and students who have said that they can identify with the song's story.
 According to him, "everyone can relate to [the song]…Everyone at some point in their life has been picked on, made fun of or put down."
 He told Billboard magazine that the song is "one of the strongest songs I've ever recorded in terms of dealing with life in general."